hexbatch/apple-core/v1/docs/layers-overview.md

 * keeps track of impressions

 # Selling

-Sets up a sales flow that tracks different sales events from customer wanting to buy, to buying, to delivery, to issues, to feedback
+Ownerships of token sets is swapped  [selling](layers/selling.md) Sets up a sales flow that tracks different sales events from customer wanting to buy, to buying, to delivery, to issues, to feedback

+# Watchers

+[Watchers](layers/watcher.md) trigger events when some condition is reached with tokens and sets

 # Admin